GongXiangbo/Real-time-Domain-Adaptation-in-Semantic-Segmentation/README.md

 # MLDL-Real-time-Domain-Adaptation-in-Semantic-Segmentation
-MLDL project code

-In step use run.py to run the programm
+In step2 use run.py to run the programm